David Busst

-David John Busst (/ˈbjuːst/ BYOOST; born 30 June 1967) is an English football manager and formerly professional player who played as a centre-back from 1991 until 1996.
+David John Busst (/ˈbjuːst/ BYOOST; born 30 June 1967) is an English football manager and former professional player who played as a centre-back from 1992 until 1996.

-Having started his career with non-League Moor Green, he moved to Premier League side Coventry City in August 1992.
+Having started his career with non-League Moor Green, he moved to Premier League side Coventry City in 1992.
 Having made over 50 appearances for the Sky Blues, he suffered a broken leg during a match with Manchester United in 1996 which ended his career.
-His injury is often considered as the most horrific in the history of the Premier League.
+His injury is often considered the worst in the history of the Premier League.

 He moved into management following his retirement with Solihull Borough in 2001, and later took charge of Evesham United.
 He came out of retirement in 2008 as defensive cover for Highgate United.

 Early life

 Busst was born in Birmingham, West Midlands.

 Club career

-Busst played as a defender, and started his career at non-League side Moor Green in Birmingham, before moving to Premier League side Coventry City in August 1992.
+Busst played as a defender, and started his career at non-League side Moor Green in Birmingham, before moving to Premier League side Coventry City in 1992.
 He made his professional debut in an FA Cup match against Norwich City on 13 January 1993, and his Premier League debut three days later against the same side.
-Busst made ten league appearances in his first professional season, and went on to make 50 league appearances in total for the club, scoring 4 goals.
+He made ten league appearances in his first professional season, and went on to make 50 league appearances in total for the club, scoring four goals.